icewind1991/vbsp/README.md

 Rust parser for valve bsp files.

-Currently supports bsp files from Counter Strike Source and Team Fortress 2, other source games using bsp version 19 or 20 might also work.
+Mainly tested with Team Fortress 2 and Counter Strike Source files, other source games using bsp versions 19, 20 or 21 might also work.

 Adding other sourcemod variants should be fairly straight forward and pull requests for them are welcome.

 # Example usage